 Ghost Pepper accesses plenty of boons.
 First, she's invincible; zombies will pass through her and cannot eat her body.
 Second, she acts as a somewhat delayed bomb, exploding and damaging numerous grid squares several seconds after you place her.
-Finally, while she's charging her blast, she'll haunt the square she's in and ones to the right and left of her, dealing damage to any foes within the range.
-Plant her a couple spaces ahead of the tougher zombie, and you'll have a cheap bomb that damages foes before detonating.
+Finally, while she's charging her blast, she'll haunt the square she's in and ones to either side, dealing damage to any foe within range.
+Plant her a couple spaces ahead of tougher zombies, and you'll have a cheap bomb that weakens foes before detonating and destroying them.

-Ghost Pepper's Plant Food effect resets her timer, and increases her haunting range to a 4 by 3 area, which can really decimate your opposition.
+Ghost Pepper's Plant Food effect resets her timer, and increases her haunting range to a 4-by-3 area, striking a much wider area.
 Best of all, she's available to buy with Gems instead of actual money, so you can enjoy her presence without paying a cent.

 Which premium do you favor?

-We still have many plants and zombies to explore in upcoming countdowns, but for now, let me know which premium you prefer, check out the table below to view the premiums available with Gems, and I'll see you at our next countdown!
+For now, let me know which premium you prefer, check out the table below to view the ones available with Gems (more will undoubtedly release as the game receives new updates), and I'll see you at our next countdown!

 Premiums you can buy with Gems (when available)